overvis/opcb-release/docs/User_Docs/OPCB-221B_Manual/README.md

 OPCB-221B has a built-in web interface, which can be used for configuration.

-OPCB-221B provides the ability to connect to a cloud server to remotely monitor and configure the product and connected devices.
+OPCB-221B provides the ability to connect to a cloud server for remote monitoring and configuration of the product and connected devices.

 OPCB-221B provides the Wi-Fi Access Point (hotspot), to simplify the initial setup.
 Wi-Fi Access Point can be disabled in the settings.